-Best massed or in groups.
+Shenandoah Switch Grass is best massed or in groups.
 Perennial borders, meadows, wild gardens, or naturalized areas.
 Native to North America this grass is a perfect addition to any garden.
 Perfect for use in rain gardens, and provides winter interest in any situation.
 Tolerates all types of soil.
 Prefers full sun to bring out the best red color.

 |Mature Height:||3 Feet|